The-Back-Room/Aero7-11/README.md

 # Aero7-11
-Aero 7 theme for Windows 11 23H2+
+Aero 7 theme for Windows 11 23H2+!

+Currently supports 22H2 through 24H2. it is untested in 25H2.
 ## Notes

 THE uDWM patch folder labeled 21H2 will NOT work on 21H2.
 It should be for 22H2!